acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 `files.cid` *(string)*
 : This is the IPFS CID of the file, which we'll talk about [in a later section]({{< ref "docs/contributing/uploading-files.md#what-is-a-cid" >}}).

+`links` *(list of dictionaries)*
+: This section contains a list of links to content on the legacy web.
+Sites linked here aren't part of the IPFS network, but it's still useful to be able to provide links so people can locate the original source of an artifact or for cases where we can't re-host content for copyright reasons.

+`links.name` *(string)*
+: The name of the link.
+This should indicate what the link points to.

+`links.url` *(string)*
+: The `https://` URL that the link points to.

 `people` *(list of strings)*
 : This is a list of (usually 1-3) people closely associated with the artifact,